ukrishnas/LPSharp/README.md

 and Visual Studio builds, and the latter perfectly fits our needs.
 GLOP provides [Bazel](https://bazel.build), [CMake](https://cmake.org), and make build systems.
 CMake is best suited for our needs.
 It is easy to use, Bazel 4.2.1 does not support C# builds and make is dated.
-MSF supports Visual Studio builds.
 Build files for other build systems have been excluded to keep the code base simple.

 __Dependencies__: Dependent libraries are downloaded and built as part of the build process.
 They are not imported as submodules.
 CLP has no external